Nettlecombe, Somerset

 Nettlecombe is a civil parish in the English county of Somerset.
-The parish covers a rural area below the Brendon Hills, comprising the small hamlets of Beggearn Huish, Torre, Woodford Yarde, together with more isolated individual farms and homes.
-In 2011, the parish had a population of 174.
+The parish covers a rural area below the Brendon Hills, comprising the small hamlets of Beggearn Huish, Torre, Woodford, and Yarde, together with isolated individual farms and homes.
+The parish population at the 2021 census was 426.

-The village takes its name from Nettlecombe Court, an Elizabethan manor house which was once the manorial centre of the area.

-There are no shops or other services within the parish, which is instead served by the nearby village of Williton.
+The parish takes its name from Nettlecombe Court, an Elizabethan manor house which was once the manorial centre of the area.
+There are no shops or other services within the parish, which is instead served by the village of Williton, to the north-east.

 History

 The manor was held before the Norman Conquest by Godwin, son of King Harold, and subsequently was the property of the crown.
 In 1160 it was granted to Hugh de Ralph and has never been sold since.
 It passed down through the family to John Trevelyan in 1481 and is still held by his successors.

 The parish of Nettlecombe was part of the Williton and Freemanners Hundred.